thorsemi/Development-of-an-advanced-autonomous-twoaxis-solar-tracking-system/README.md

 # Development-of-an-advanced-autonomous-twoaxis-solar-tracking-system
-Autonomous dual-axis solar tracker using actuator &amp; stepper control, GPS/compass input, and SunPy-based sun positioning.
-Features Raspberry Pi–Arduino communication, MQTT/HTTP protocols, and Node-RED dashboard for monitoring &amp; control.
+Autonomous dual-axis solar tracker using actuator & stepper control, GPS/compass input, and SunPy-based sun positioning.
+Features Raspberry Pi–Arduino communication, MQTT/HTTP protocols, and a Node-RED dashboard for monitoring & control.

+This project presents the design and implementation of a fully autonomous two-axis solar tracking system, integrating mechanical, electrical, and software components into a cohesive prototype.
+The system combines precision motor control (stepper motor and actuator) with real-time navigation input from GPS and compass sensors, enabling accurate orientation towards the sun.
+The solar position is calculated using a custom SolarPy algorithm, which determines azimuth and altitude angles based on geographic coordinates and time.

+Communication between modules is handled through Node-RED with MQTT and serial protocols, while a dedicated user interface provides control, monitoring, and specialized operation modes.
+The mechanical structure was designed in SolidWorks, ensuring stability and reliability under wind and snow loads.

 ![1739203162932](https://github.com/user-attachments/assets/18fc3c99-fcf5-427c-ac71-d5c0f5a99bb2)